 Through a series of meetings involving interested students, faculty and staff, the Green Fee Charter was drawn up, which formalized the membership and governing policies of the committee.
 Once the charter was approved in Spring 2008, the Green Fee Committee got to work.
 It was then decided that:

-- There would be 9 voting members with students in the majority (5), and 4 non-student members (2 faculty and 2 Facilities Management staff).
+- There would be nine voting members with students in the majority (five), and four non-student members (two faculty and two Facilities Management staff).

 - The meetings would be open to the public.